Movement Guide

 Because Post-Impressionism is a broad label, historians still debate its boundaries.
 Should it include only French artists after the Impressionist exhibitions, or also parallel experiments in Northern and Central Europe?
 Should it end around 1905, or remain active until movements like Fauvism and Cubism fully consolidate?
 The category is useful, but only if we remember it names a problem-space rather than a unified doctrine.

 This ambiguity is productive for readers.
 It prevents simplistic timelines and encourages close comparison.
 Two paintings can both be "Post-Impressionist" while pursuing opposite goals: one may stabilize form through measured construction, another may destabilize vision through expressive distortion.
-The label should therefore open inquiry, not close it.
+The label should open inquiry, not close it.

 From observation to constructed form